-FUD is typically released through a rumor published on a well-respected website, a negative news item, or a well-known figure expressing concerns about a certain asset (commonly done over Twitter ).
-Content surrounding FUD and FOMO tend to be from organizations or individuals that have something to gain from the intended action.
+FUD is typically released through a rumour published on a well-respected website, a negative news item, or a well-known figure expressing concerns about a certain asset (commonly done over Twitter).
+Content surrounding FUD and FOMO tend to be from organisations or individuals that have something to gain from the intended action.
 The content is designed to strongly influence the reader.

 FUD and FOMO aren't strictly related to the crypto market, such tactics have also been witnessed in the stock market and other commodity trading spaces.
 The jargon has become synonymous with trading.

 How to recognise FUD

 The crypto community might seem tight-knit but there are often ill-actors that gain access to the trusted space and infiltrate it with bad news.
 This is often seen when people use a commonly discussed topic, such as regulation, to build a narrative that isn't necessarily true to influence traders.

 Here are several tips to ensure that you don’t fall victim to FUD:

 Before you enter the crypto market ensure that you have definitive goals, with accompanying timelines.
 When faced with FUD or FOMO information, consider if the resulting actions of this news will move you closer to your goal or further away.
 If you stay focused on your goal you are less likely to be swayed by market sentiment.